Send Close Add comments: (status displays here)

 Verse routeοταν ουν ποιης ελεημοσυνην μη σαλπισης εμπροσθεν σου ωσπερ οι υποκριται ποιουσιν εν ταις συναγωγαις και εν ταις ρυμαις οπως δοξασθωσιν υπο των ανθρωπων αμην λεγω υμιν απεχουσιν τον μισθον αυτων [gnt]

-Do not "sound a trumpet" as "opinion" to get "glory" and "reward" here on earth.
+Do not "sound", "trumpet" is implied, as "opinion" to get "glory" and "reward" here on earth.
 There are many "trumpets" that will sound in Revelation.
+A "bugle" is a "trumpet" without valves.

 Information sign More: Horns and trumpets and tubas